microsoft/vscode-docs/docs/remote/troubleshooting.md

 You can help us investigate this problem by sending us the core dump file.
 To get the core dump file, follow these steps:

 * Open a Windows command prompt,
-* run `code --locate-extension ms-vscode-remote.remote-wsl` to determine the Remote-WSL extension folder.
+* run `code --locate-extension ms-vscode-remote.remote-wsl` to determine the WSL extension folder.
 * `cd` to the path that is returned.
 * Open the `wslServer.sh` script with VS Code, `code .\scripts\wslServer.sh`.
 * Before the last line (before `"$VSCODE_REMOTE_BIN/$COMMIT/bin/$SERVER_APPNAME" "$@"`), add
 `ulimit -C unlimited`.
-* Start the Remote-WSL window running the remote server and wait for the segmentation fault.
+* Start the WSL window running the remote server and wait for the segmentation fault.

-The core file will be in the Remote-WSL extension folder from above.
+The core file will be in the WSL extension folder from above.

 ### I see EACCESS: permission denied error trying to rename a folder in the open workspace